 Jennifer Kim is a writer, educator, and producer.

 I knew very early on that media and writing were my calling.
 I drooled over PBS pledge breaks as a kid and loved the earnestness of the pledge drive hosts who wore pocket protectors and glasses.
-Fast forward to now, after having worked many years at a PBS station, in educational media, and as a freelance writer, I happily still make a living working with words and media.
+Fast forward to now, after having worked many years at a PBS station, in educational media, and as a freelance writer, I am happily still working with words and media.